Purdue Pharma’s Strong Track Record of

 Helping Address Prescription Drug Abuse and Diversion

 The opioid crisis is among our nation’s top health challenges.
-Purdue has long been an industry leader in the fight against opioid abuse and diversion, and developing opioids with abuse-deterrent properties.
+Purdue has long been an industry leader in the fight against opioid abuse and diversion, and has dedicated significant resources to developing opioids with abuse-deterrent properties.

 HELPING ADDRESS THE OPIOID CRISIS

 Our series of initiatives address many important dimensions of this complex problem.
-As a company, we have taken a number of significant steps toward that end:
+As a company, we have taken a number of significant steps including:

-- We are investing in research to develop non-opioid pain medications.
+- Investing in research to develop non-opioid pain medications.

-- We are delivering the US Surgeon General’s TurnTheTideRx materials, which review considerations when prescribing opioids for chronic pain, to healthcare providers.
+- Delivering the US Surgeon General’s TurnTheTideRx materials, which review considerations when prescribing opioids for chronic pain, to healthcare professionals.

-- We have shared the CDC Guideline for Prescribing Opioids for Chronic Pain with thousands of prescribers and pharmacists.
+- Sharing the Centers for Disease Control and Prevention (CDC) Guideline for Prescribing Opioids for Chronic Pain with thousands of prescribers and pharmacists.

-- We supported the National Sheriffs’ Association (NSA) with a grant to provide front line officers with the rescue drug naloxone.
+- Supporting the National Sheriffs’ Association (NSA) with a grant to provide front-line officers with the rescue drug naloxone.

-- Purdue collaborated with the US Conference of Mayors (USCM) to provide awards to cities for the “Safeguard My Meds Prescription Drug Abuse Prevention Recognition Program” to honor outstanding initiatives that address prescription drug misuse and abuse in America’s cities.
+- Collaborating with the US Conference of Mayors (USCM) to provide awards to cities for the “Safeguard My Meds Prescription Drug Abuse Prevention Recognition Program” to honor outstanding initiatives that address prescription drug misuse and abuse in America’s cities.

-Purdue has developed three of the ten FDA-approved opioids with abuse-deterrent properties.
+We continue to lead our industry in developing this technology.
+Purdue has developed three of the ten Food and Drug Administration (FDA)-approved opioids with abuse-deterrent properties.

-- The DEA, FDA, NIDA, and other agencies have stated that opioids with abuse-deterrent properties are making an impact but must be part of a comprehensive national strategy to address the opioid crisis that also includes prevention and treatment.
+- The Drug Enforcement Agency (DEA), FDA, National Institute on Drug Abuse (NIDA), and other agencies have stated that opioids with abuse-deterrent properties are making an impact but must be part of a comprehensive national strategy to address the opioid crisis that also includes prevention and treatment.

 - Approximately 90% of opioid analgesics are generic, immediate-release, and non-abuse-deterrent.1